What Was The Major Cause Of Ww1

 III.
 Imperialism: Competition for Colonies and Resources

 The intense competition for colonies and resources fueled tensions between European powers.
 Imperialism, the policy of extending a country's power and influence through diplomacy or military force, was a major driver of international rivalry.
 The scramble for Africa, Asia, and the Pacific had created friction between nations vying for control of raw materials, markets, and strategic locations.
 This competition extended beyond mere economic gain; it represented a struggle for national prestige and global dominance.
 Germany's late arrival to the imperialistic game fuelled resentment from established colonial powers like Britain and France, exacerbating already tense relations.
-The competition for colonies and resources created a climate of distrust and hostility, adding another layer of complexity to the pre-war situation.
+On top of that, the competition for colonies and resources created a climate of distrust and hostility, adding another layer of complexity to the pre-war situation.
 The pursuit of global dominance created intense rivalries that significantly contributed to the outbreak of war.

 IV.
 Nationalism: A Force for Unity and Division